An iTunes for news? Try Spotify for beyond-news.

 Looking at the music industry, I’d go one step further.
 Why not invent a Spotify for beyond-news?
 Spotify charges its users a monthly fee for unlimited access to a vast music database.
 This is the paid model I believe is best for written content.
 Not having to pay for every single article, but rather for a package of access, will lower the barrier to read articles.
 We do not want our readers to think twice before they read our texts as they would in the “iTunes for news” model.
 Content producers would get their revenue-share according to how many people have read their articles.

 A reading client like “Spotify for beyond-news” offers a variety of possibilities that go well beyond mere payment for content.
 We can see what content is trending, what authors are considered trustworthy, what media are good on which topics.
-We could even create and share “playlists”, like, say “Understanding the Middle East conflict” or “Chinese business in Africa” that would contain user-picked sets of articles.
+We could even create and share “playlists”, like, say “Understanding the Middle East conflict” or “Chinese business in Africa” that would contain user-picked sets of articles (or, to borrow from iTunes: articles that are added automatically to a playlist based on a set of rules defined beforehand, like “everything that is both about Tech and Sports”).
 All of this would promote transparency and quality of journalistic writing that goes beyond the spinning news cycle.
 Eventually, this strengthens the value of truly unique writing.
 To the benefit of readers and content producers.